kaisenlinux/manpages-dev/packages/mkfs.xfs.md

                           By default, mkfs.xfs will enable metadata CRCs.

+                          Formatting a filesystem without CRCs selects the V4 format, which is deprecated and will be removed from upstream in September 2030.
+Distributors may choose to withdraw support for the V4 format earlier than this date.
+Several other options, noted below, are only tunable on V4 formats, and will be removed  along  with the V4 format itself.

                    finobt=value
                           This  option  enables the use of a separate free inode btree index in each allocation group.
 The value is either 0 to disable the feature, or 1 to create a free inode btree in each allocation group.